ghc-proposals/ghc-proposals/proposals/0000-top-level-signatures.rst

 Top-level signatures, enabled by ``-XTopLevelSignatures`` are allowed for the following term-level constructs:

- * Haskell98-syntax data constructors
+ * Haskell98-syntax data/newtype constructors
  * Class methods
- * Record selectors
+ * Record selectors (that are not duplicates)

 The type in the signature must be equivalent with respect to GHC's subtype relation to the one GHC would normally assign the construct.
 That is, the new type may shuffle